-This course is designed to develop language proficiency in the students' second language.
+This course is designed to develop language proficiency in French.
 Students will study novels, songs, poems, newspaper articles and other forms of literature.
 Films and other video elements are included in the course.
 We will emphasize the improvement of oral fluency and the use of everyday vocabulary.
 Oral and written communication exercises will enable the students to enhance their vocabulary and acquire a better understanding of grammatical concepts.